Hikers_stock - A group of hikers enjoying the mountains

 Are you one of those people who has lived in Utah for years and never hiked a mile?
 Do you live at the foot of a glorious mountain and yet you don’t know a chipmunk from cryptobiotic crust?
 (Hint: Don’t step on either of them.)
 Well, noobs, hiking season is underway and it's better late than never when it comes to exercise and fresh air.
 Hiking is a great way to see wildlife, wildflowers, waterfalls, arches and other people taking pictures of all of the above.

 What’s that?
 You feel overwhelmed by the number of hikes Utah has on tap, or by photos you’ve seen of trails that are above your pay grade?
 We can help.
 Here’s a list of 10 easy-to-moderate trails around the state to get you started.
-Please note that easy and accessible hikes are often the most popular.
+Please note that easy and accessible hikes are often the most popular and will be more crowded.
 But that just means there will be more people around to take triumphant photos of you atop a mighty peak.

 1. Cecret Lake